Open accessibility options

 after 2 years

-Note: These two cookies are always set whenever you visit a website with an embedded Vimeo video.
-If you watch the video and click the button, for example, to "share" or "like" the video, additional cookies are set.
+Note: These two cookies are always set as soon as you are on a website with an embedded Vimeo video.
+If you watch the video and click the button to, for example, "share" or "like" the video, further cookies are set.
 These include third-party cookies such as _ga or _gat_UA-76641-8 from Google Analytics or _fbp from Facebook.
-Which cookies are set here depends on your interaction with the video.
+The specific cookies set depend on your interaction with the video.

 The following list shows a selection of possible cookies that are set when you interact with the Vimeo video: